 On Deriv, you can trade on margin across multiple markets:

-You can trade with margin on major markets with Deriv using our Deriv MT5, Deriv cTrader, and DerivX platforms.
+You can trade with margin across major markets on Deriv using our Deriv MT5, Deriv cTrader, and DerivX platforms.
 Check out our free courses on Deriv Academy to learn more about leverage and trading CFDs or try it out on a practice demo account.

 Quiz